 - Combine coconut cream and ¾ cup brown sugar in the saucepan.

-- Cook until sugar is dissolved and starts to bubble, then let boil for 3 minutes.
+- Cook until sugar is dissolved and starts to bubble, then let simmer for 3 minutes, stirring frequently.

-- Add milk, vanilla extract, and ⅓ cup of the pecan mixture.
-Let cool.
+- Stir in the oat milk, vanilla extract, and ⅓ cup of the pecan mixture.
+Remove from heat and let cool completely.

 - Put the remainder of the pecan mixture in the freezer for the duration of freezing so it doesn’t bring down the temperature of the ice cream when you add it.